 Instant messages are written in the same format as an SMS, so you aren’t socially expected to use formal greetings or sign offs, which makes instant messages quicker to write and quicker to read – especially for quick questions, quick decisions, the smaller communication points that end up cluttering email inboxes.
 This gives your employees more time to focus on the task at hand, and helps to boost productivity.

-If your employees are already using ‘informal’ or consumer-grade instant messaging at work, or you are considering introducing instant messaging into your unified communications plan, then talk to imei. imei Unicoms has a strong and secure instant messaging feature integrated into the overall platform.
+If your employees are already using ‘informal’ or consumer-grade instant messaging at work, or you are considering introducing instant messaging into your unified communications plan, then talk to imei. imei UCaaS has a strong and secure instant messaging feature integrated into the overall platform.
 Not only does this keep your communications systems streamlined and secured, but it also reduces overall costs by negating the need for third party applications and licenses.
-To help your business get the most out of imei Unicoms, we’ll also provide thorough, on-site training to ensure that all of your employees are comfortable incorporating instant messaging into the way they work.
+To help your business get the most out of imei UCaaS, we’ll also provide thorough, on-site training to ensure that all of your employees are comfortable incorporating instant messaging into the way they work.